- Strategic Goals

 CEQA Project Documentation Procedures For CDFW-Initiated Projects

 These are the instructions provided to CDFW personnel for guidance on the CEQA compliance procedures for documentation of CDFW, Fish and Game Commission, or Wildlife Conservation Board projects.
 These procedures are to be used in conjunction with the CEQA statutes and Guidelines in the Public Resources Code (Sections 21000 - 21178) and the California Code of Regulations, Title 14, Chapter 3 (Sections 15000 - 15387).
 Regulations for CDFW's implementation of CEQA and the Guidelines are found in Title 14, Chapter 4, beginning with Section 750.
-These regulations specify procedures for the systematic evaluation of projects and preparation of environmental documents for CDFW projects.
-(NOTE: the current version of the regulations pertaining to project preparation and evaluation procedures beginning with Section 754 is old and out of date.
-The regulations will need to be updated in the future to better reflect current CDFW structure and procedures.)

 A "project" (CEQA Guidelines, Section 15378) is an action which may result in a physical change in the environment.
 Continuing administrative and maintenance activities such as purchases of supplies, personnel actions, and general policy making are not considered projects under CEQA.